Fundraising

 Until the end of 2021, the venture capital world was completely foreign to my context.
-Since then I've had the chance to raise investment and interact with investors, which has given me a better understanding of how this moves.
+Since then, I have had the chance to raise investment and interact with investors, which has helped me understand how this market actually works.

 For someone who has never gone deep into the topic, it can sound unreal that someone is willing to invest millions of dollars in a company that is just getting started or barely has any revenue.